CHughes13/late-night-cafe/README.md

 ## Testing and Debugging

-Created test.py files and constant manual testing throughout.
+Created test.py files and did constant manual testing throughout (both myself and outside testers).

 __Test:__ Create a booking when not logged in.
 __Expectation:__ User will be prompted to log in.